-The book as turned into a famous film in 1960, where Seaton - played by Albert Finney - rails against people who claim to have got the measure of him.
+The book as turned into a famous film in 1960, where Seaton - played by Albert Finney, who died in 2019 aged 82 - rails against people who claim to have got the measure of him.

 At one point, he rants: “I’m me and nobody else.
 Whatever people say I am, that's what I'm not because they don't know a bloody thing about me!
 God knows what I am.”

-Alex Turner liked the statement and realised that the story of working class culture in the 60s reflected his own lyrics about Sheffield nightlife in the 21st Century.
+Alex Turner liked the sentiment and realised that the story of working class culture in the stifling atmosphere of the late 50s and early 60s reflected his own lyrics about Sheffield nightlife in the 21st Century.
 In fact, many of the tales on the Arctic Monkeys LP were taken from his own experiences in Yorkshire clubs.